kellygemmill/Dictionary/README.md

 # Dictionary

 # Dictionary-Frontend
 This is the front end of a Japanese dictionary web app written in Javascript using React.
 The page was styled using React Boostrap.
-This web app is available online at [https://jisho.kellygemmill.com](https://jisho.kellygemmill.com.com).
+This web app is available online at [https://dictionary.kellygemmill.com](https://dictionary.kellygemmill.com.com).

-Additionally, the API can be queried directly at [https://jisho.kellygemmill.com/api](https://jisho.kellygemmill.com/api).
+Additionally, the API can be queried directly at [https://dictionary.kellygemmill.com/api](https://dictionary.kellygemmill.com/api).
 See below for details on the API and backend Java code.

 ## React Components:

+### SearchArea:
+This component contains the search bar and results area.
+It also makes the API calls to the backend.

 ### SearchBar:
 The search bar containing the query to look up in the dictionary.
+This search bar also contains a dropdown to select which kind of dictionary should be searched: Japanese-Japanese, Japanese-English, English-Japanese, or all.

 ### Results:
-Generates a SingleResult component for each result from the dictionary.
+Generates a SingleDictionary component for each dictionary that results were found in.

+### SingleDictionary:
+Contains all results from a single dictionary.

 ### SingleResult:
-A single result from the dictionary.
-Currently this is the contents of the Word objects returned by the word parser in the backend.
-Likely will be refactored once dictionary defintions are returned.
+A single result from the dictionary, including the word, reading, and definition.

 ### Footer:
-The footer contains links to the Github repositories for both the backend and frontend, as well as a copyright statement with a link to Kelly Gemmill's LinkedIn profile.
+The footer contains links to the Github repositories for both the backend and frontend, as well as a copyright statement.

 ## State Variables and Callbacks:
 All state variables and callback functions are defined in the App component.

 ### State Variables:
-The state variables currently include the query and parsed result.
+The state variables include the query, dictionary type, and results, which are all defined in SearchArea.js.

 ### Callbacks and Auxiliary Functions:

-#### parseWord():
+#### lookupWord():
-This is the callback function for the "Parse" button.
-The query string is send to the lookup API via a get request.
-Upon response, the parsed state variable is updated in accordance with the response from the API.
+This is the callback function for the "Search" button.
+The query string is sent to the lookup API via a get request.
+Upon response, the result state variable is updated in accordance with the response from the API.

 #### handleSearchQuery(event):
 Handles input in the search field and saves it in the query state variable.

+#### handleDictionaryType(event):
+Handles input from the dictionary type dropdown and saves it in the dictionaryType state variable.

 # Dictionary-Backend
 This is the backend for a Japanese dictionary app written in Java using Spring Boot.
-Currently, the Japanese parser program Kuromoji has been implemented in the service package.
+The dictionaries are contained in a POSTGRES database accessed by Spring Data JPA.

 ## How to use:

 ### Interactive web app:
-Look up a word or phrase at [https://jisho.kellygemmill.com](https://jisho.kellygemmill.com).
-Currently only the parser has been implemented.
+Look up a word or phrase at [https://dictionary.kellygemmill.com](https://dictionary.kellygemmill.com).

 ### API:
-Query the parser API directly with a get request to [https://jisho.kellygemmill.com/api/parse/{query}](https://sudoku.kellygemmill.com/api/parse/{query}).
-The get request will return a Word object consisting of the queried word, reading, part of speech, and base word (e.g. unconjugated verb).
+Query the API directly with a get request to [https://dictionary.kellygemmill.com/api](https://dictionary.kellygemmill.com/api).
+See below for the different API paths available.

 ## Model:
 The following models are used in the Dictionary backend.